squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![Intro 3 image](./intro-3-110.png)

 [Polygate](./polygate.md) is an eight channel get generator.
 It takes polyphonic CV and Gate as inputs, and outputs eight mono gate signals.
-Design for triggering drums from a polyphonic sequencer, it als has many less obvious uses.
+Design for triggering drums from a polyphonic sequencer, it also has many less obvious uses.

 [Slade](./slew4.md) has eight identical channels of lag/anti-pop/envelope generator/VCA.
 Very low CPU, as always.